devwatchteam/devwatch_old/_posts/2016-11-29-AnotherArticle0.markdown

 ---
 author: "David Conner"
 layout: post
-title:  "Another Article talking about stuff because of reasons"
+title:  "Why you should never do this thing"
 date:   2016-11-29 11:50:21 -0600
-categories: jekyll
+categories: hot-drama
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.